 2014 Easter Greeting Card Features

-- Hallmark offers more than 600 Easter card designs.
+- Hallmark offers more than 650 Easter card designs.
 The cards range from religious to humorous and touch on the key elements of the season, such as kids, family, religious significance and springtime rejuvenation.
-Card prices start at 99 cents.
+Card prices start below $1.